42Berlin/generative-art-local/README.md

 # generative-art-local
-Scripts that generate images through stable-diffusion API running locally on 42 Berlin supercomputer
+Scripts that generate images through stable-diffusion API running locally on 42 Berlin AI computer

 ## Stable Diffusion

 Stable Diffusion is an open source deep learning model that generates visuals.
-In 42 Berlin, we are running the [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui#readme) version on a supercomputer and make it available **from clusters computers**.
+In 42 Berlin, we are running the [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui#readme) version on a powerful gaming computer and make it available **from clusters computers**.
 It provides many features, have a look at the [API documentation](http://10.11.250.225:7860/docs)

 ## Example